opendocsg/slw-judgments-backfill/2014_SGHC_221/report.md

 **Tort of conversion**

 312    The next claim is for the tort of conversion.
 There were two separate subject matters that were alleged to be converted: (a) the PET casts, and (b) a SolidWorks software licence.
-As a matter of law, the tort is committed when there is unauthorised dealing with the claimant’s chattel so as to question or deny his title to it: _Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd_ [2009] 4 SLR(R) 1101 at [45].
+As a matter of law, the tort is committed when there is unauthorised dealing with the claimant’s chattel so as to question or deny his title to it: _Tat Seng Machine Movers Pte Ltd v Orix Leasing Singapore Ltd_ <span class="citation">[2009] 4 SLR(R) 1101</span> at [45].

 313    There is no question that there was an act of conversion with respect to the PET casts.
 Ting admitted that, after he had left Clearlab and whilst he was working at Aquilus, he had asked Goh to bring the PET casts to Aquilus with a view of using them “for testing the formulation”, and that these